jackrlynn3/capstone-diabetes/README.md

 `Dash` deploymen utilizes a combination of Python code and bootstrapping components, as documented [here](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/).

 For the Deployment of `Dash` the most helpful resource has been [Adam Schroeder](https://www.linkedin.com/in/adam-schroeder-17b5a819/), a Community Manager at Plotly.
 His YouTube channel [Charming Data](https://www.youtube.com/c/CharmingData) provides a large sum of tutorials on all things `Dash`.
 For a specific tutorial on Dash Bootstrap see [this video](https://www.youtube.com/watch?v=0mfIK8zxUds).

+<a name="results"/></a>
+## Results

+You can find the results to this capstone project in two areas:
+1. [**`/project-specifications/ProjectTechnicalReport.pdf`:**]() Full explanation and summary of the project, including structure, methods, results, and recommendations.
+2. [**`/dashboard/app.py`:**](https://github.com/jackrlynn3/capstone-diabetes/blob/main/dashboard/app.py) Run this file in a Python interpreter to view this projects supporting Dashboard.

 <a name="references"/></a>
 ## References